dbadapon/Flix/README.md

 I was interested in figuring out how to add the translucent shape/box around the activity indicator, but I thought it would be a more valuable use of my time to move onto looking at/polishing other features.

-(In general, I want to add in as many features as I can, but I find that I'm spending a lot of time trying to fully absorb and understand every line that I'm writing; and, while it somewhat hinders how much I can include in the finished product, I'm becoming more and more comfortable with the flow of development which is quite rewarding.)
+(In general, I want to add in as many features as I can, but I find myself spending a lot of time trying to fully absorb and understand every line that I'm writing (particularly in the process of completing the base requirements); and, while it somewhat hinders how much I can include in the finished product, I'm becoming more and more comfortable with the flow of development which is quite rewarding.)

 ## Credits